 SUPER YEAH!
 I have approval to get pointe shoes, now what?

 MAKE AN APPOINTMENT to be fitted at Diana's or Vera Nova!
 You must have an appointment and it can take up to 2 hours to find the right shoes.
+Diana's is preferred for FIRST FITTINGS, as they have a larger selection to choose from.

-YOU MUST CONTINUE to do Theraband weekly exercises at home.
+CONTINUE to do Theraband weekly exercises at home.

 TRY to make up missed pointe classes-taking 2 classes a week isn’t too much time up on your toes and won’t harm you in any way.